-If you’re looking to travel off the beaten path, this is a line to try.
-On the Ontario Polar Bear Express, passengers have the opportunity to discover remote communities of the North and sample some local food and art during their journey.
-Riding from Cochrane to Moosonee in Northern Ontario, this trip is unique in that its service is a true ode to the traditional train journeys.
+If you’re looking to travel off the beaten path, the Ontario Polar Bear Express will allow you to discover remote communities of the north and sample local food and art.
+From Cochrane to Moosonee in northern Ontario, this trip is unique in that its service is a true ode to traditional train journeys.

 Agawa Canyon Tour Train